 Residents spend approximately 42 of their 48 months of training rotating through the various clinical services.
 Rotations change every 2-3 months.
 Generally, residents work with one attending who specializes in a specific disease site.
-Over the course of four years, residents spend time at our two affiliated hospitals—Strong Memorial Hospital (site of the Wilmot Cancer Center ) and Highland Hospital—with the vast majority of rotations taking place at Strong Hospital.
-The two hospitals are located less than 2 miles from each other.
+Over the course of four years, residents spend the majority of their rotation time at Strong Memorial Hospital (site of the Wilmot Cancer Center ).
+Additional rotations are completed at two off-site centers - the Pluta Cancer Center, and our affilitated hospital, Highland Hospital.
+Both facilities are located within 5.5 miles of Strong Memorial Hospital.

 The Core Rotations are structured so as to have residents working one-on-one with an attending, with the exception of one service which encompasses two faculty members.
 This type of structure ensures that residents receive individual attention from their attending physicians, and that they are provided a consistent and methodical educational experience.